Frequently Asked Questions

 There is no limit to the number of shots taken, the longer we are there the greater the number of shots.
-We would typically expect to produce at least 150 edited images for most full-day packages.
+We would typically expect to produce at least 150-350+ edited images at a minimum, depending on your package, for most full-day packages.

 Q. Do you have backup photographers if someone is ill?

 Yes.
 However it will take a momentous illness to keep our photographers from turning up on the day.